yashvi-jain/shieldai-gateway/README.md

 # shieldAI Gateway

 Full-stack AI-powered security gateway to protect LLM applications from possible prompt injection, SQL injection and jailbreaking attacks.
+Use our test chatbot for testing with an actual LLM API.

 ## Features
 - Prompt Injection Detection